fanghenshaometeor/ood-kernel-pca/README.md

 # ood-kernel-pca
-Kernel PCA for Out-of-Distribution Detection
+This is the official PyTorch implementation of the paper [Kernel PCA for Out-of-Distribution Detection](https://arxiv.org/abs/2402.02949).

 ## KPCA for OoD detection in a nutshell